Try this first—many issues resolve without tools.

 If rooftop line voltage or start parts are outside your comfort zone, stop and use the button below.

-In Fort Lauderdale, high humidity and extended AC runtimes often lead to freezing issues in RV air conditioning units.
-This page helps diagnose and resolve those problems effectively.
+In Fort Lauderdale, high humidity and extended AC runtime often lead to freezing issues.
+This page helps diagnose and resolve your RV AC freezing problem effectively.

 Fast read: Restricted airflow due to dirty filters or blocked ducts (high).
-In Fort Lauderdale, the combination of high humidity and extended runtimes often leads to ice forming on the evaporator coil when airflow is insufficient.
+In Fort Lauderdale, high humidity leads to moisture accumulation, which can freeze if airflow is insufficient.

 Answer each question in order—your path should match the branch chart when it is visible.

-In high humidity environments like Fort Lauderdale, the AC unit runs longer to manage the latent heat load.
-This can lead to moisture accumulating on the evaporator coil, causing ice to form.
+In humid climates like Fort Lauderdale, the AC unit runs longer to manage heat, which can lead to moisture accumulation on the evaporator coil.
+If airflow is restricted, this moisture can freeze, causing the unit to malfunction.

-Shared power pedestals in campgrounds can sag under peak loads, causing voltage drops that affect the AC's performance.
-Insufficient voltage can lead to compressor issues, which can also contribute to freezing.
+Shared power pedestals in campgrounds can sag under peak load, affecting the voltage supplied to the AC unit.
+Low voltage can lead to inadequate compressor performance, exacerbating freezing issues.

 The branch chart is not shown on this view so you can rely on the written steps without layout issues.
 Use the numbered list in Follow this sequence above—the same checks in order.
 You can print this page or take it to the roof on a phone or tablet.